Last update on Feb 1, 22:00

 You can find the updated information about the level of restrictions, about the risk index and about the risk index development by clicking on this link (in Czech).
 Even if you do not understand Czech, you can still find these informations easily.

 Since the new versions of the SARS-CoV-2 virus are spreading through the Czech population, the government has decided to keep the highest restriction level until the daily increase of infected is on a satisfying amount.

 Current Active Restrictions

-As of December 22nd, the current restriction level according to PES is being switched to 4.
+As of February 8th, the current restriction level according to PES is 5.

 Apart from the mentioned, it is obligatory to cover your nose and mouth in following cases:

 - In the premises of metro (stations, entrances, metro cars) and inside all public transportation (you are allowed to uncover yout face to eat and drink)

 - Outside in populated areas (cities, villages) unless you are able to keep a minimum distace of 2 meters from other individuals